AutoStake-com/thorchain-deploy/README.md

 ```

-Secondly get your "$NODE_PUB_KEY_ED25519" with the following command
+Secondly get your "$NODE_PUB_KEY_ED25519" with the following command:

 ```
 docker exec -it af9a9b6f687e thornode ed25519 <br>
 ```

-Lastly get your "$VALIDATOR" with the following command
+Lastly get your "$VALIDATOR" with the following command:

 ```
 docker exec -it af9a9b6f687e thornode tendermint show-validator <br>